 Tokyo Disney Resort

 This is a mega theme park that directly mimics the original version in California.
-Apart from the usual fun rides and characters, there is Disney Sea Park and several hotels.
+Apart from the usual fun rides and characters, visitors can enjoy Tokyo DisneySea Park as well as the park's several hotels.

 Tokyo National Museum